ksazua/ksazua/README.md

-Full Stack Developer passionate about technology and innovation.
+Front End Developer passionate about technology and innovation.
 Experience in implementing technological solutions and web development.
 I am constantly looking for new challenges to continue growing professionally.

 * 🌍  I'm based in Ecuador
 * 🖥️  See my portfolio at [azua.cc](http://azua.ccc)